 Rites of welcoming spring and saying goodbye to winter are some of the oldest holidays preserved across Slavic cultures.
-While Russia’s Maslenitsa is by the far the best-known, multiple versions exist across the diverse Slavic landscape.
-Amazingly, despite the fact that these societies are now deeply Christian, all of these holidays are still celebrated in unabashedly pagan ways.
+In the Baltics, the celebrations were nearly lost after being suppressed by Catholic and imperial dominance.
+Today, Russia’s Maslenitsa is by the far the best-known, but multiple versions exist across the diverse Slavic landscape.
+In the Baltics, the holidays are seeing a revival as ways to express now-independent national cultures.
+Amazingly, even in societies that are now deeply Christian, all of these holidays are still celebrated in unabashedly pagan ways.

-This article will briefly introduce you to three versions of the holiday and how they compare and contrast with each other: Russian Maslenitsa, Ukraine’s Masliana (Kolodii), and Poland’s Marzanna.
+This article will briefly introduce you to four versions of the holiday and how they compare and contrast with each other: Russian Maslenitsa, Ukraine’s Masliana (Kolodii), Poland’s Marzanna, and Latvia’s Meteņi.

 Russian Maslenitsa